Netcracker/qubership-opensearch/docs/public/disaster-recovery.md

    ```

 5. The DBaaS adapter should be installed only if the DBaaS aggregator is on the cloud.
+6. If you need to disable automatic follower index deletion whenever the corresponding leader index is deleted, set the `global.disasterRecovery.deleteFollowerIndex` parameter to `false`.

+   **Note**: If `global.disasterRecovery.deleteFollowerIndex` parameter is set to `true` after `false`, OpenSearch will automatically delete only the follower indices for which the corresponding
+   leader index is deleted after a configuration change.

 ## Manual Steps Before Installation